mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

       }
     }
     ```
 3. Upon user logout, re-generate a new anonymous ID.
 This allows for storing the events under a new anonymous ID, and later merge them with the next user who logs in, whether it's the same user, or different users sharing the same device.
-Unlike Original ID, Simplified ID Merge does not have limit on the number of identifiers allowed in an ID cluster.
+Unlike Original ID, Simplified ID Merge does not have a limit on the number of identifiers allowed in an ID cluster.
     ```
     //after user logout
     {